kallepalomaki/GNNFraudDetection/README.md

 The experiment was more to learn the financial fraud detection problem and graph based neural networks.

 PaySim data set has less fraud data than normal non-fraud transactions.
 I have dealt with this problem by adjusting data proportions by discarding non-fraud transactions and adding extra weight in learning from fraud data.
+I had some problems with python newer than 3.8, which I'm using.